proteomicsunitcrg/qcloud2-pipeline/README.md

 With this tutorial you'll we able to install all the QCloud system in your local server and HPC Cluster.
 It has two main parts:

-1) QCloud Server: installation of the QCloud website as it is in https://qcloud.crg.eu but with administrative permissions and in your local servers.
+1) QCloud Website, as it is in https://qcloud.crg.eu but with administrative permissions and intsalled in your local server.
-2) QCloud Pipeline: installation of the QCloud pipeline to be run in your preferred HPC system.
+2) QCloud Pipeline, to be run in your preferred HPC Cluster.

+## Global System Requirements:
+- QCloud Website:
+    - Desktop PC or VM with Linux/Windows x64 platform.
+    - Java >= 1.8.
+    - mysql-server >= 14.14.

+- QCloud pipeline:
+    - HPC Cluster running CentOS 7.
+Do not install it in a desktop PC.
+    - Grant access to QCloud Website URL and port from the cluster's queue.
+For instance, http://your_server_ip:8090 (see QCloud Website Installation section).
+This is mandatory as it's the pipeline's way to send processed data to the local database through an internal API.
+    - Singularity container >= 2.6.1.
+    - Nextflow >= 20.01.0.5264.
+    - At least 3GB free disk space.

-## QCloud Server installation:
+## QCloud Website Installation:

-### Software requirements:

-* Java, OpenJDK Runtime Environment (build 1.8.0_91-b14) or later.
-* mysql-server, 14.14 or later.

-### Installation:

 1. Create a QCloud user, for instance:
 ```mysql